Breast Cancer Prevention (cont.)

 In women with "lumpy breasts" or breast symptoms, and also in women with a high risk of developing breast cancer, sometimes a baseline mammogram at 35 years of age is recommended.
 This recommendation is somewhat controversial, and there are other viewpoints.

-However, the U.S. Preventive Services Task Force (USPSTF) issued new breast cancer screening guidelines in 2009, which recommend against routine mammography screening for women before 50 years of age and suggests that screening end at 74 years of age.
+However, the U.S. Preventive Services Task Force (USPSTF) recommends against routine mammography screening for women before 50 years of age and suggests that screening end at 74 years of age.

 The new USPSTF recommendations are in opposition to other existing breast cancer screening guidelines from organizations such as the American Cancer Society as described above.
 The USPSTF guidelines also recommend changing the screening interval from one year to two years and suggest that women 40 to 49 years old who are at high risk for breast cancer consult with their doctor regarding the time to begin regular screening mammography.